“Here! Hold my baby!” they say, as you look frantically for a quick escape out the nearest exit!

 - Don’t multitask while holding an infant until you really feel comfortable.

-If you’re looking for some more information on baby care, you can find Tips For Clipping A Baby’s Nails (And Not The Baby!) or The Only 6 Items Your Newborn Needs along with other posts on the blog.
+If you’re looking for some more information on baby care, you can find Tips For Clipping A Baby’s Nails (And Not The Baby!) or Snaps Or Zippers For Baby Clothes?
+12 Helpful Tips For Dressing Your Newborn along with other posts on the blog.